mesosphere/spark-build/docs/run-job.md

         $ dcos spark run --submit-args=`--class MySampleClass http://external.website/mysparkapp.jar 30`

-    Or, for a Python job

-        $ dcos spark run --submit-args="http://external.website/mysparkapp.py 30"
+        $ dcos spark run --submit-args="--py-files mydependency.py http://external.website/mysparkapp.py 30"

     `dcos spark run` is a thin wrapper around the standard Spark `spark-submit` script.
 You can submit arbitrary pass-through options to this script via the `--submit-args` options.

     The first time you run a job, the CLI must download the Spark distribution to your local machine.
 This may take a while.

     If your job runs successfully, you will get a message with the job’s submission ID:

         Run job succeeded.
 Submission id: driver-20160126183319-0001